frmysantana/100-days-of-code/log.md

 **Thoughts**: Progress was a bit slow as I was remembering how React worked, but I was still able to make some.

 **Link to work**: <a href="https://codepen.io/frmysantana/pen/oEzdzm?editors=0010">CodePen of the page so far.</a>.

+### Day 33: February 7, 2018

+**Today's Progress**: Continued writing the React version of the Pomodoro App.
+I got the handleAdd and handleSub functions to start working to modify the time for the session length.
+However, I got stuck trying to get the app to change which timer length to modify.

+**Thoughts**: I feel like I didn't get very far today, but there were a few personal setbacks today.
+At least I did some stuff today.

+**Link to work**: <a href="https://github.com/frmysantana/Pomodoro/commit/8056db86cef430e42fedfd4b31d04ed3017ea35f#diff-3e79c43b8e09ade854d05b4b1d68c65a">React code.</a>